vscosta/yap-6.3/README.md

   <img src="./docs/icons/yap_128x128x32.png" alt="The YAP Logo"/>
 </p>

-NOTE: this version of YAP is still experimental, documentation may be out of date.
+NOTE: development in YAP migrated to the yap repo (v7).
+This repo is here for compatibility.

 ## Introduction